Emergency dentist in London’s E20

 Frequently asked questions

-Your dentist will start by listening to what's going on and examining the affected area.
-If needed, we'll take a small X-ray to see what's happening beneath the surface.
+Your dentist will start by listening to what's going on and examining the affected area - the specific tooth or area causing you pain.
+An emergency consultation is focused on this problem only; it does not include a full mouth check-up, and any treatment needed is charged separately.
+If an X-ray would help us see what's happening beneath the surface, we'll take one (charged separately at £15).
 From there, we'll focus on getting you out of pain and stabilising the issue, which may involve a temporary filling, a course of antibiotics, pain relief, or in some cases starting treatment such as a root canal or extraction.
-We'll always explain what's happening and what your options are before doing anything.
+We'll always explain what's happening, what your options are, and what each step will cost before we do anything.

 Most emergency appointments last between 30 and 60 minutes, depending on what treatment is needed.
 Some issues can be resolved fully in one visit, others are stabilised first and followed up with a longer appointment to complete the treatment.